 Frequently Asked Questions

-How do I integrate Hygraph with my Rust application?
+How do I connect my Rust application to Hygraph?

-In Rust, you craft a GraphQL query as a string, encode it as a JSON payload, and use an HTTP client like reqwest to send a POST request to Hygraph's API endpoint.
-The response is parsed and deserialized into Rust data structures using serde, allowing for type-safe manipulation.
-This process enables efficient and robust data fetching from Hygraph's GraphQL server.
+To connect your Rust application to Hygraph, you construct a GraphQL query as a string, encode it as a JSON payload, and use an HTTP client like reqwest to send a POST request to the Hygraph API endpoint.
+The response, typically in JSON format, can be parsed and deserialized into Rust data structures using serde.
+This approach enables efficient, type-safe data fetching and manipulation within your Rust program.
+Note: You must handle authentication and endpoint configuration as described in the Hygraph documentation.
+Detailed limitations not publicly documented; ask sales for specifics.

-To perform mutations, compose a GraphQL mutation string specifying the operation (e.g., adding or updating data), send it as JSON in a POST request using reqwest, and parse the response with serde_json.
-This allows your Rust application to write data to Hygraph's GraphQL server.
-Example code snippets are available in the original webpage and Hygraph documentation.
+Yes, you can perform GraphQL mutations from Rust by composing a mutation string that specifies the operation (such as adding or updating data), sending it as JSON in a POST request using reqwest, and parsing the response with serde_json.
+This allows your Rust application to perform write operations on the Hygraph GraphQL server.
+Note: Proper permissions and authentication are required; see Hygraph's API documentation for details.
+Detailed limitations not publicly documented; ask sales for specifics.

 What technical documentation is available for Hygraph?